cvat-ai/cvat/cvat/apps/dataset_manager/formats/README.md

   The `*.txt` file structure: each line describes label and bounding box in the following format `label_id cx cy w h`.
   `obj.names` contains the ordered list of label names.
-- supported shapes - Rectangles

-#### Yolo loader description
+#### YOLO import
 - uploaded file: a zip archive of the same structure as above It must be possible to match the CVAT frame (image name) and annotation file name There are 2 options:
   1. full match between image name and name of annotation `*.txt` file (in cases when a task was created from images or archive of images).
   1. match by frame number (if CVAT cannot match by name).
 File name should be in the following format `<number>.jpg`.
       It should be used when task was created from a video.

--   supported shapes: Rectangles
--   additional comments: the CVAT task should be created with the full label set that may be in the annotation files

 #### How to create a task from YOLO formatted dataset (from VOC for example)
 1. Follow the official [guide](https://pjreddie.com/darknet/yolo/)(see Training YOLO on VOC section)